Warepam/Warepam/README.md

 - 👋 Hi, I’m @Warepam Mangalsana
 - 👀 I’m interested in ...programming, developing softwares
 - 🌱 I’m currently learning ...Bachelor's of Technology in Computer science engineering
-- 💞️ I’m looking to collaborate on ...fascinating w9rld of technology
+- 💞️ I’m looking to collaborate on ...fascinating world of technology
 - 📫 How to reach me ...mangalsanawarepam7@gmail.com

 <!---